-In addition to the exposure of 76.20% of the policy value to the RBC Investment that was accepted and allowed by MPM in the Scheme's portfolio, Table A below shows another example of excessive single exposures allowed within the portfolio at the time of purchase.
+In addition to the material exposures to the two structured notes respectively issued by RBC and Commerzbank that were accepted as an in specie transfer, Table A below shows just another example of excessive single exposures allowed within the portfolio at the time of purchase.
 The excessive exposure to single counterparties clearly emerges from the 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.